Catalysis in Action via Elementary Thermal Operations: Background

-Earlier works have shown that the set $ \clSto(\pstate) $ characterized by thermo-majorization can be constructed quite efficiently.
-This is summarized in the theorem below.
+Earlier works have shown that the set $ \clSto(\pstate) $ characterised by thermomajorisation can be constructed quite efficiently.
+This is summarised in the theorem below.

-\begin{theorem} (\cite{Lostaglio_18_ETO}, Lemma 12 and \cite{Mazurek19_channels}, Theorem 2) For any given $ \pstate $, the set of reachable states $\clSto(\pstate)$ is a convex combination of $ d! $ unique extremal points that correspond to distinct $\beta$-orders and are tightly thermo-majorized by $ \pstate $. \end{theorem}
+\begin{theorem}[\cite{Lostaglio_18_ETO}, Lemma~12 and \cite{Mazurek19_channels}, Thm.~2] For any given $ \pstate $, the set of reachable states $\clSto(\pstate)$ is a convex combination of $ d! $ unique extreme points that correspond to distinct $\beta$-orders and are tightly thermomajorised by $ \pstate $. \end{theorem}

-See Fig.~\ref{Fig:thermo-maj_example} for an example of tight-majorization.
-With Theorem~\ref{thm:TO_cone}, determining $\clSto(\pstate)$ is computationally inexpensive.
-This theorem follows from the fact that if a state is tightly-majorized by $ \pstate $, then it thermo-majorizes any other state in $ \clSeto(\pstate) $ that has the same beta-order $\border^{(m)}$.
-The importance of tightly-majorized states can also be seen from another perspective:
+With Thm.~\ref{thm:TO_cone}, determining $\clSto(\pstate)$ is computationally inexpensive.
+This theorem follows from the fact that if a state is tightly-majorised by $ \pstate $, then it thermomajorises any other state in $ \clSeto(\pstate) $ that has the same $ \beta $-order $\border^{(m)}$.
+The importance of tightly-majorised states can also be seen from another perspective: